LorenSklar/graphql-demo-backend/CONTRACTS.md

   id: ID!
   type: String!
   inquiry: String!                      # The exercise question
-  generalHints: [Hint!]!                # Required nudges for thinking
+  prefill: Boolean!                     # Does this exercise replace previous text in editor?
-  optionalHints: [Hint!]                # Common misconceptions and errors, matched by pattern
+  prefillText: String!                  # The initial code shown in the editor if prefill is true.
+Use "" to clear existing code from editor.
-  solution: [String!]!                  # Step-by-step solutions from starter to full
+  solutions: [String!]!                 # Solutions progressing from partial hints to full answer.
   minimalAnswerPattern: String!         # Minimal regex to validate core expected structure
-  difficultyScore: Int                  # To be implemented based on learner performance
+  difficultyScore: Int                  # To be implemented based on actual learner performance
   suggestedNextExerciseIds: [ID!]       # Adaptive branching
   suggestedPrevExerciseIds: [ID!]       # Adaptive branching }